Back to Blog

 • Retain records for at least as long as the underlying agreement is relevant

-• Use platforms that provide tamper-evident document storage
+• Use platforms that provide integrity checks and secure document storage

 • Keep backups in case of platform changes or closures